webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-themes.md

   ###### Note: All the migration files will be found in `root/VaahCms/Themes/<theme-name>/Database/Migrations` directory

-- Select `true` if you want to activate this theme with some sample data.
+- Select `true` if you want to activate this module with some sample data.
 Else select `false`.

     ```